mlochbaum/BQN/doc/match.md

         "abc" ≡ 'a'‿'b'‿'c'
         4 ≢ <4

-Match always gives the same result as Equals (`=`) when both arguments are atoms, but the two functions are extended to arrays differently: while Equals maps over array arguments to return an array of results, Match compares them in totality and always returns one boolean (it never gives an error).
-Match is the basis for BQN's search and self-comparison functions.
+Match always gives the same result as [Equals](arithmetic.md#comparisons) (`=`) when both arguments are atoms, but the two functions are extended to arrays differently: while the pervasive Equals maps over array arguments to return an array of results, Match compares them in totality and always returns one boolean (it never gives an error).
+Match is the basis for BQN's [search](search.md) and [self-comparison](selfcmp.md) functions.

         "abc" = "acc"
         "abc" ≡ "acc"